-Inventory Planning Starter Kit: The Framework Every Early-Stage Brand Needs
+Inventory Planning for Startups: The Essential Framework Every Early-Stage Brand Needs

 Inventory is your biggest investment and your revenue driver—you can’t afford to get it wrong.